Nimenii/nimenii.github.io/README.md

 # nimenii.github.io

-This is a website for myself!
-I have no idea how to use it yet...
+Currently I'm using this website to experiment with things.